“What harms insects also harms people” are wise words spoken by the German Environment Minister Svenja Schulze.

 And she has a good point.

-Glyphosate stops key protein production in plants (phenylalanine, tryptophan, and tyrosine) that leads to its death via a faulty working enzyme (EPSP-Synthase – an enzyme not present in humans)
+Glyphosate stops key protein production in plants (phenylalanine, tryptophan, and tyrosine) that leads to its death via a faulty working enzyme called, EPSP-Synthase – an enzyme not present in humans.

-Monsanto also acknowledge that glyphosate kills bacteria (more on that later, think about your gut!)
+Monsanto also acknowledges that glyphosate kills bacteria (more on that later, think about your gut microbiome!)